 The Bodleian Libraries Digital Archivist Graduate Training Scheme is a unique programme offering a combination of on-the-job training and postgraduate study specifically in the area of digital archiving.

-Trainees will have the opportunity to learn both traditional and digital archiving skills and the apply these skills to internationally important projects.
-They will be involved in processing modern archive materials in all formats, using a range of tools and technologies.
-They will also look at the creation and enhancement of digital preservation tools and learn everything from how to manage legal risks to effectively using forensic techniques.
-At the same time participants will also work towards, and gain, a prestigious professional postgraduate diploma from Aberystwyth University.
+During the programme, trainees will learn both traditional and digital archiving skills and will have the opportunity to apply these skills in practical archival projects.
+They will be involved in processing modern archive materials in all formats, from paper and analogue to born-digital, using a range of tools and technologies.
+They will also look at the creation and enhancement of digital preservation tools and learn everything from using forensic techniques to interpret and preserve archives to managing ethical and legal risks associated with collecting and providing access to archival materials.

-The Trainee Archivist role is a salaried role with a starting salary of grade 2.5 of the University's salary scale, increasing by one salary grade point annually.
-The Bodleian Libraries will also cover the fees for your postgraduate Diploma in Digital Curation from Aberystwyth University.
+The Trainee Archivist role is a salaried role with a starting salary of grade 2.6 of the University's salary scale.
+The Bodleian Libraries will also cover the fees for your postgraduate Diploma in Digital Information and Media Management from Aberystwyth University.
 The Oxford programme meets the standards set by the Society of College, National and University Libraries (SCONUL) code of practice.

-If you are a graduate (ideally STEM) with a good grasp of digital technologies, excellent research skills and a passion for problem-solving then this might be the career for you.
-You will also need great communication skills, initiative and a willingness to work closely with a team.
+If you are a university graduate with a good grasp of digital technologies, excellent research and communication skills, willingness to work closely with a team, and a passion for problem-solving, this might be the career for you.

 We particularly welcome applications from individuals with a background in STEM or Social Sciences, who are under-represented in the field.